-The condensed consolidated financial statements at September 30, 2021 include the accounts of Karyopharm Therapeutics Inc. and its whollyowned subsidiaries.
+The condensed consolidated financial statements at March 31, 2022 include the accounts of Karyopharm Therapeutics Inc. and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.

-The significant accounting policies used in preparation of these condensed consolidated financial statements on Form 10-Q are consistent with those discussed in Note 2, "Summary of Significant Accounting Policies," in our Annual Report.
+The significant accounting policies used in preparation of these condensed consolidated financial statements in this Form 10-Q are consistent with those discussed in Note 2, "Summary of Significant Accounting Policies," in our Annual Report.